weininghu1012/pyBluzelle/README.md

 ## About pyBluzelle

-pyBluzelle is a python client for developing Python applications that can connect to Bluzelle SwarmDB and perform all standard operations.
+pyBluzelle is a python client for developing Python applications that can connect to Bluzelle SwarmDB and performs all standard CRUD operations.

 ## Getting Started